Hurricane Melissa Relief Efforts

 Afya deployed 21 pallets of lifesaving supplies valued at $130,000 to Jamaica on the day after Melissa made landfall, in partnership with Global Empowerment Mission.
 Inside those pallets were PPE that helps prevent disease outbreaks in crowded shelters, feminine hygiene kits that preserve dignity in crisis, and medical supplies that can mean the difference between a treatable wound and a fatal infection.

-On November 14, Afya also coordinated with DHL’s JFK Gateway team to recover and ship 20 additional pallets of medical supplies valued at $170,000 from our Yonkers warehouse to Jamaica.
+On November 14, Afya also coordinated with Blue Cross Blue Shield National Labor Office and DHL’s JFK Gateway team to recover and ship 20 additional pallets of medical supplies valued at $170,000 from our Yonkers warehouse to Jamaica.
 These supplies—requested by Jamaica’s Office of Disaster Preparedness and Emergency Management (ODPEM)—included wound-care materials, gloves, PPE, and a significant amount of newborn-care essentials such as diapers and formula, all urgently needed by clinics and frontline responders across the island.
 Afya is deeply grateful for DHL’s partnership and rapid mobilization.

 What we’ve sent so far is just the beginning.